Beiyang Army: Origins in the late Qing (to 1900)

 The officer corps of this brigade-sized force in the late 1890s included five future presidents of the Republic of China, one prime minister, and multiple provincial governors; a testament to how influential the Beiyang Army would become.
 (Note: Some of the notable officers were: Duan Qirui, Feng Guozhang, Cao Kun, Xu Shichang, Wang Shizhen, and Zhang Xun.)
 But during the first several years of their existence, the Newly Created and Self-Strengthening Armies were considered experimental units.
 During the coup that ended the Hundred Days' Reform of the Guangxu Emperor, the reformers attempted to gain the support of Yuan Shikai and his troops, which were considered the best in north China, to counter the military forces of the conservative Ronglu.
 Yuan refused to participate in the plot, instead giving it away, and Empress Dowager Cixi regained full control over the Qing government after the emperor was detained.
 Following the coup, the Qing court wanted to strengthen the defenses of the capital.
 On the recommendation of Ronglu in December 1898, several existing units in north China were placed under his direct command as the Wuwei Corps (Wuweijun), which is also translated as the Guards Army.
-Yuan Shikai's Newly Created Army was made part of the Wuwei Corps as its Right Division and was considered to be the best of the corps' five divisions.
+Yuan Shikai's New Field Army was made part of the Wuwei Corps as its Right Division and was considered to be the best of the corps' five divisions.
 When the Boxer Rebellion started in late 1899 Yuan was appointed as provincial governor of Shandong to maintain order there, and he took the Right Division with him.
 The four other divisions of the Guards Army were either destroyed or took heavy casualties in combat against the foreign relief forces that arrived in Zhili in the summer of 1900.